Master of Science in Accountancy

 - GMAT exam including total score, verbal, quantitative, writing scores, and integrated reasoning scores or the GRE test verbal, quantitative, and writing scores.
 A GMAT AWA score of 5.0 or a GRE AWA score of 4.5 or higher is required for classified admission.
 A lower AWA score may be accepted, however the student would be conditionally admitted and required to complete the approved Lam Family College of Business writing course in the first semester of attendance.

 - Quality of statement of purpose using guidelines stated on the Lam Family College of Business website

 - Two supportive letters of recommendation from workplace supervisors or faculty members

 - TOEFL score of at least 88 (or 570 PBT), IELTS score of at least 6.5 or PTE score of at least 59.
 The TOEFL, IELTS, or PTE must have been taken within the past two years and is a requirement of all applicants who have earned their undergraduate degree from a country where the official language is not English.

 MSA applicants may waive the GMAT/GRE test if at least one of the following conditions is met (applicants will instead be invited in for an interview and a 45-minute writing examination):

 - Completed doctoral or master's degree from a recognized/accredited program

 - Minimum 3.0 GPA with five or more years of full-time, professional work experience

-- Completed an undergraduate degree in business with a cumulative 3.5 (or higher) GPA
+- Completed an undergraduate degree in business from an AACSB-accredited school with a cumulative 3.5 (or higher) GPA

 Orientation and Professional Development Workshops